-2. Policy Framework
+2. POLICY FRAMEWORK

-APAP aligns itself to the New Growth Path (NGP), the National Development Plan (NDP), and the Medium Term Strategic Framework in respect of Outcomes 4, 7 and 10.
+APAP aligns itself with the New Growth Path (NGP), the National Development Plan (NDP), and the Medium Term Strategic Framework in respect of Outcomes 4, 7 and 10.
 This is illustrated schematically in the figure below, and detailed in the paragraphs that follow.

-Figure 1: Policy Alignment
+Figure 1: Policy alignment